Some facts about Quickbooks

 Here are some of the signs to look out for:

-- The number of spreadsheets used in your organization starts to grow (like, really grow).
-When people start to protect their precious spreadsheets like their (corporate) life depends on it, you know it’s time for a change
+1. The number of spreadsheets used in your organization starts to grow (like, really grow).
+When people start to protect their precious spreadsheets like their (corporate) life depends on it, you know it’s time for a change.

-- It seems to take forever to close the books and provide accurate balance sheets and profit and loss reports.
-(Because account reconciliation for month-end closing is difficult)
+3. It seems to take forever to close the books and provide accurate balance sheets and profit and loss reports.
+(Because account reconciliation for month-end closing is difficult).

-- You expanded your business into another country, maybe even operate under different time zones.
-Your team will not be able to access real-time data and thus continue to rely on guess-work instead of up-to-date information
+4. You expanded your business into another country, maybe even operate under different time zones.
+Your team will not be able to access real-time data and thus continue to rely on guess-work instead of up-to-date information.

-- Your managers make wrong decisions because they don’t have accurate, real-time data available.
+5. Your managers make the wrong decisions because they don’t have accurate, real-time data available.

-- You want automation and integration of your accounting software with other systems.
-Unfortunately there are limitations to the ability of Quickbooks to integrate with 3rd party software.
+6. You want automation and integration of your accounting software with other systems.
+Unfortunately, there are limitations to the ability of Quickbooks to integrate with 3rd party software.
 So if you have an inventory tracking system, a separate CRM system, and some spreadsheets to manage information, you will need to manually consolidate all this information – and you may not want to do that.

-- You want to do business online, and integrate your front-end shop orders directly with your back-end accounting software.
-That will be difficult with Quickbooks, and you will need another software to manage sales orders, deliveries and inventory that integrates with your online shopping cart or e-commerce software.
+7. You want to do business online, and integrate your front-end shop orders directly with your back-end accounting software.
+That will be difficult with Quickbooks, and you will need other software to manage sales orders, deliveries and inventory that integrates with your online shopping cart or e-commerce software.

-- The system become painfully slow due to the number of transactions and the amount of data entered.
+9. The system becomes painfully slow due to the number of transactions and the amount of data entered.
 (Sorry, but Quickbooks is just not that scalable).

-- Your accounting team threatens with resignations, as they have to work overtime during every month-end closure.
-Or – to counter this – you realize you now have more accountants than sales people just to keep track of the books.
+12. Your accounting team threatens with resignations, as they have to work overtime during every month-end closure.
+Or – to counter this – you realize you now have more accountants than salespeople just to keep track of the books.

 Ok – I think I made my point.
-Quickbooks is a really great software for Freelancers, Self-Employed users and small business owners.
+Quickbooks is really great software for Freelancers, Self-Employed users, and small business owners.
 It is inexpensive, flexible and can do the job while your business is small.

 We have helped many companies to migrate from Quickbooks to SAP Business One for exactly those reasons.
 To find out more about SAP Business One and how it can help your organization to increase productivity please get in touch.